Setup & Installation

 Configure the Sign-In Resolver

 To allow Insights to identify the user entity associated with the signed-in user, your SignInResolver must issue an identity token with a sub (subject) claim pointing to the user entity in the catalog corresponding to the signed-in user.
-Check out Backstage user identity documentation on backstage.io for complete details on how to supplly an identity resolver.
+Check out Backstage user identity documentation on backstage.io for complete details on how to supply an identity resolver.

 While many authentication providers handle this automatically, if you're using a custom provider, you might need to implement this behavior yourself.
 Refer to examples in the Google auth sign-in resolver or the GitHub auth sign-in resolver.
 For more information on configuring a sign-in resolver, see the identity resolver documentation on backstage.io.